ContaboCoupon/.github/profile/README.md

 #### Step 5: Proceed to Checkout & Verify Pricing
 - Add to cart and proceed through Configuration → Personal Info → Payment → Confirmation
 - **Critical verification step:** Confirm the discounted monthly rate appears in your order summary before payment
 - **Remember:** You will NOT see a field to enter a coupon code.
-This is normal, expected, and verified as of April 9, 2026.
+This is normal, expected, and verified as ofJune 24, 2026.
 - Complete payment using your preferred method (credit card, PayPal, or other options shown at checkout)

 #### Post-Purchase Best Practices